rohannegi123/reviewscrapperimdb/README.md

 What does this app does?
 The app extracts the reviews(which have highest votes given by the users) of any shows and movies from imdb

+Cloud used in this project for storing the reviews is mongodb .